 The Era of technology has revolutionized communication with the introduction of mobile and wireless communication.
-Mobile communication system may be defined as a communication system that allows people to communicate without utilizing any physical link, disregarding, location, time and distance.
-The idea of wireless communication was set forth by Macroni in 1985 with the invention of Wireless Telegraph.
+Mobile communication system may be defined as a communication system that allows people to communicate without utilizing any physical link, disregarding, location, time, and distance.
+The idea of wireless communication was set forth by Marconi in 1985 with the invention of Wireless Telegraph.

 Classification of Mobile Communication :